Rhineland Nature Park

 Rheinland Nature Park (Naturpark Rheinland) is a nature park in North Rhine-Westphalia, situated between Bergheim, Kerpen, Erftstadt, Euskirchen, Königswinter, Bornheim, Bonn, Brühl, Hürth, Frechen and Pulheim.
 It covers an area of about 880 km^{2}.

+Ville

+The Ville is a ridge reaching up to 170 meters above sea level in the central part of the nature park between Cologne and Bonn.
+It forms the southern foothills of the Ville (from the Germanic *vele, meaning "hill").
+The highest point of the Ville is the Glessener Höhe at 205.8 meters.
+The ridge is largely forested and is clearly demarcated to the east by a slope with a drop of 60 to 100 m down to the Cologne Bay.
+The northern section of the Ville, as part of the Rhenish lignite mining region, is characterized by former open-pit lignite mining and subsequent reclamation.
+In the area around Erftstadt, Brühl, Bornheim, and Hürth, some 40 lakes of various sizes have been created, which are now used for swimming, diving, fishing, and recreation (Ville Lake District).
+In 1920, Adolf Dasbach near Hürth was the first to begin reforesting his mining area with black locust, beech, pine, red oak, and larch trees.

 Ville-Seen-Platte

 Roughly translated, this would be the 'plateau of lakes in the Ville'.

 In the vicinity of Erftstadt, Brühl and Hürth many small and large lakes have been created due to coal mining.
 The reforestation of the area was begun in 1920 by planting beech, pine, oak and larch trees.
 Today, there are about forty lakes that have sprung from the mining operations.

 List of lakes on the Villen-Seen-Platte: